-&lt;sup>2 Prof. Dr., Konya Technical University, Mining Engineering Department, Konya, Turkey.
+$^{\rm 2}$ Prof. Dr., Konya Technical University, Mining Engineering Department, Konya, Turkey.

 Similarly, solid column-like small scale tests samples which were moulded by using special gypsum powder and tap-water were studied here.
 Holes in different diameters were drilled through the samples to understand their influences on the stress-strain behaviours of the test samples under vertical loading conditions.
-Test samples' surface displacements (in micro-level) have also been determined here through Digital Image Correlation, DIC, technique.
+Test samples' surface displacements, strains, have also been determined here through Digital Image Correlation, DIC, technique beside the LVDT measurements.
 In DIC analysis, position differentiation of image dots on the test samples' surface were used to realise the micro-level position differentiations.
-Software programs in computer technology have their digital colour recognition capacities, which is over 16 million colour differences in RGB colour palette for instance.
-Solid test samples (with/without drill-hole) were analysed here for their stressstrain differentiation behaviours through DIC procedures.
+Software programs computer technology have their digital colour recognition capacities, (which is over 16 million colour differences in RGB colour palette), to comprehend these variances.
+Solid test samples (with/without drill-hole) were analysed here for their stress-strain differentiation behaviours.
 DIC graphics obtained in the tests presented that fracture initiation and propagation localities were influenced by drill-holes.
-Besides, drillholes in the test samples caused detrimental impacts on tests samples' vertical load-bearing capacities and their toughness characteristics.
+Besides, drill-holes in the test samples caused detrimental impacts on tests samples' vertical load-bearing capacities and their toughness characteristics.